St. Athanasius College

 Another ambitious project was taken up by the Academy to produce an Orthodox Study Bible of the Old Testament including a new translation of the Old Testament into English using the Septuagint.
 This project was completed, and the entire Orthodox Study Bible was published in 2008.

+The Academy (adult education) was rebranded as St. Athanasius College.
 The college began offering CPE and pastoral care courses for Orthodox clergy.